 Beginning Meditation or Grounding Meditation

 If you want to learn how to meditate, this the place to start.
 It uses principles that are the foundation of many other advanced forms of meditation.
-So, master these two fundamental steps and other forms will be easier.
+So, master these two fundamental steps, and all different kinds of meditation will be easier.

 This method is also an excellent way to ground while moving.
 We use it to prepare other forms of moving meditation like Tai Chi.
-You can do it almost anywhere and for any length of time, making it a versatile form of grounding.
+You can do it almost anywhere and for any length of time, making it a versatile grounding form.

 Shinrin-yoku is a Japanese term that means “taking in the forest atmosphere.”
 It is better known as forest bathing.
 It is a combination of walking, mindfulness meditation, and tree grounding.
 In Japan, it is a part of preventative healthcare.